notJust-dev/notjustdev/content/posts/2023-01-16-react-native-testing/index.md

 };
 ```

-Now question is, how do we even run the test in our app?
+Now the question is, how do we even run the test in our app?
 We need to add a script to our `package.json` file.
 Let's add the following code to the `scripts` section of our `package.json` file:

 ```json
 "scripts": {